 Check out this one-of-a-kind exhibition which shows how our physical forms are greatly influenced by our happiness.

-Using donated human specimens formed into whole body plastinates and translucent body slices, Body Worlds Amsterdam’s theme “The Happiness Project” will give you a clear idea of how the body functions and reacts to your happiness level.
+In addition, Body Worlds Amsterdam’s theme “The Happiness Project” will give you a clear idea of how the body functions and reacts to your happiness level.

-You will be amazed at the significant impact a positive outlook can have on physical health!
+Truly, you will be amazed at the significant impact a positive outlook can have on physical health!

 Enjoy Body Worlds Amsterdam daily, Sundays to Fridays until 8:00 pm.
 On Saturdays, and during holidays & vacations, the place is open until 10:00 pm with the last admission allowed one hour before the closing time.